 If you’re looking for a customer relationship management (CRM) software that’ll set your business up for success, but are getting baffled with common buzzwords used in the industry – we’ve got you covered.

 The sooner you learn the common CRM terms, the sooner you can start working your way through the jargon and coming up with strategies on how to draw in new customers while keeping the old ones happy and loyal.

-So, here’s our rundown of top CMR terms and their explanations.
+So, here’s our rundown of top CRM terms and their explanations.

 1. 360-degree customer view

 In theory, a 360-degree customer view is a somewhat idealistic customer-centric business concept that encompasses all steps of a customer’s journey and experience with a specific company.
 It’s a comprehensive view of all hard and soft data a company has collected about its customers through their interactions across a whole variety of communication channels and other sources of business-critical information.

 These are individual or collective records for each potential or existing customer, company, or other sorts of organizations a company has a business relationship with.
 They often contain pieces of personal information such as names, addresses, phone numbers, and other account data.

 This tool is created to keep things simple for the sales team and it does that by organizing customers’ information, scheduling tasks, and managing sales in a more efficient way.
 It will give you a bird’s-eye view of the company’s contacts, complex sales processes, and tasks – all in one place.

 4. Ad-hoc reporting